Changes to Library Services

 Lower charges – The charges for borrowing books from other libraries within our network will reduce by approximately half when we join SELMS.

 Choice of reminders by email – At present, we send a letter when your reserved book has arrived or your book has become overdue.
-Under the new service, you will be able to choose to receive notifications by email or text message, meaning you can pick up your books sooner and avoid overdue charges building up.
+Under the new service, you will be able to choose to receive notifications by email, meaning you can pick up your books sooner and avoid overdue charges building up.
 You can continue to receive these communications by post if you prefer.

 What do I need to do?